kelu124/bomanz/Readme.md

 ### What is it supposed to do?

-The aim of this echOmod is to get the signal, and convert it to a digital output to the RPi.
+I've always needed a small upgrade to the existing raspberry ADC extensions, would love something in the 20-Msps range.
+Let's see if one can do it!
+Never tried smd, and thinking of using both smd and dip.. interesting learning curve ahead.

  An older version using a [CA3306](/CA3306E/) can be found as well.

 ### How does it work: block diagram